rtgodwin/rtgodwin.github.io/_docs/assign3ans.md

 2   1839 105237952 -3   -245840 1.433 0.2313
 ```
 With an F-stat of 1.433 and a p-value of 0.2313, we **fail to reject** the null hypothesis that all 3 variables are jointly insignificant.
 We can drop them from the model.

+You don't have to use the `anova()` function for this question, you could also calculate the F-stat "by hand".

 ### Question 6